Nikhilk91/Dashboard-and-Visualization/Corruption vs Reality/README.md

 ![Screenshot](https://user-images.githubusercontent.com/32223677/33506542-22adedbe-d6a5-11e7-9cd1-01e4c6598da8.png)

 ### III.
 Several intermediate visualization prototypes (This section encompasses detailed “Making-of” and Intermediate Visuals)
+**Day 1:**

+* **Activity 1:** We had a team meeting to discuss what is needed from the project and what a 'Data Product' means.
+We watched a video (Link: https://www.youtube.com/watch?v=OuRINNSDtlM) to understand it better.

+**Outcome:** The team was clear with what this project is expecting.
+The outcome of this project will be a story represented through different visualization.

+**Day 2:**

+* **Activity 1:** Finalized the topic for this project, which is 'Corruption'.
+We discussed about different parameters on which corruption can be measured.
+We formulated an outline of our story, this included the following:
+1. Parameters on which corruption is measured.
+2. How the corruption is affecting the growth of people and countries
+3. What could be the possible measures to eradicate corruption from the society.

+* **Activity 2:**
+Laid down a project plan to be followed.

 **Advantages:**
 * This visualization is part of a Minimal Viable product and is a quick way to check with the user if this is what he/she is looking for.